 - Learning to apply new discrete choice techniques.

 - Understanding problems of data collection, model formulation, estimation, testing, and forecasting, as learned through case studies of discrete choice methods.

 - Utilizing commonly available software to estimate and test discrete choice models from real databases.

 This program is intended for academics and professionals interested in learning new discrete choice techniques and how to predict choice and forecast demand.
 It is particularly suited for academics engaged in research, especially PhD students in economics, planning, civil engineering, management, behavioral science, health science, and political science.
 This course will also benefit professionals in market research, transportation consulting, planning, and any government agencies.

 Participants will gain hands-on experience in applying discrete choice software in real-world case studies.
 A working knowledge of basic statistical methods is needed.

 Scholarships are available for graduate students and faculty registering for this course — see Links & Resources below.

 Please note that laptops are required for this course.
 Participants will need to install Biogeme.
 Tablets will not be sufficient for the computing activities performed in this course.

-The course consists mainly of a series of lectures, supplemented by labs that develop discrete choice concepts and techniques and demonstrate their applications.
+The course consists of a series of lectures and lab sessions that develop discrete choice concepts and techniques and demonstrate their applications.
 The labs offer hands-on experience in applying the material covered in the lectures using discrete choice software and real-world data sets.